shabbyrobe/cachet/README.rst

 Backends
 --------

-Cache backends should implement ``Cache\Backend``, though some backends have to work a bit harder to satisfy the interface than others.
+Cache backends must implement ``Cache\Backend``, though some backends have to work a bit harder to satisfy the interface than others.

+Different backends have varying degrees of support for the following features:

+Iteration
     Backends should, but may not necessarily, implement ``Cache\Backend\Iterable``.
 Backends that do not can't be iterated.
 This will be specified against each backend's documentation.
+Backends like APC or Redis can rely on native methods for iterating over the keys, but the memcache daemon itself provides no such facility, and Xcache hides it behind some silly HTTP Basic authentication.

+    Backends that suffer from these limitations can extend from ``Cachet\Backend\IterationAdapter``, which allows a second backend to be used for storing keys.
+This slows down setting, deleting and flushing, but doesn't slow down getting items from the backend at all so it's not a bad tradeoff if iteration is required.

+    There are some potential pitfalls with this approach:

+    - If an item disappears from the key backend, it may still exist in the backend itself.
+There is no way to detect these keys if the backend is not iterable.
+Make sure the type of backend you select for the key backend doesn't auto-expire values under any circumstances.

+    - The type of backend you can use for the key backend is quite limited - it must itself be iterable, and it can't be a ``Cachet\Backend\IterationAdapter``.

+Automatic Expirations
     Some backends support automatic expiration for certain dependency_ types.
 When a backend supports this functionality it will have a ``useBackendExpirations`` property, which defaults to ``true``.
     Setting this to false does not guarantee the backend will not expire cache values under other circumstances.

+    For example, the APC backend will detect when a ``Cachet\Dependency\TTL`` is passed and automatically use it for the third parameter to ``apc_store``, which accepts a TTL in seconds.
+    Other backends support different methods of unrolling dependency types.
+This will be documented below.

 APC